ardulogic/arduino-home-strip/README.md

 3. **Keyboard/Mouse Monitoring Fails**:
    - On Linux, may need: `sudo pip install pynput`
    - On some systems, pynput requires additional permissions

+### Audio Visualization Not Working

+1. **Windows System Audio Capture**:
+   - Enable "Stereo Mix" in Windows Sound settings:
+     - Right-click sound icon → Sounds → Recording tab
+     - Right-click empty space → Show Disabled Devices
+     - Enable "Stereo Mix" and set as default recording device
+   - Or use a virtual audio cable (e.g., VB-Audio Virtual Cable)

+2. **No Audio Detected**:
+   - Check that audio is playing on your computer
+   - Adjust sensitivity in `pc_monitor.py` (change the multiplier in `audio_callback`)
+   - Make sure "React to Audio" is enabled in the system tray menu

+3. **Audio Device Errors**:
+   - The app will silently continue if audio capture fails
+   - Check that your audio drivers are installed
+   - Try restarting the application

 ## File Structure